 Q. What if an Authorized User forgets their password?

-A. Authorized Users who forget their password should go to the e-Bill and Payment Suite and click on the Password Hint option and select the option to receive an email with the password.
+A. Authorized Users who forget their password should go to the Payment Suite and click on the Password Hint option and select the option to receive an email with the password.
 Please wait 30 minutes to sign in.
 If you did not bookmark the login page please refer to the original email you received when your student authorized you as a user.

 Q. What happens if I enroll after the first installment is due?